 Also of interest is that Warrenton has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Warrenton in 2010 was $38,944, which is wealthy relative to Virginia and the nation.
-This equates to an annual income of $155,776 for a family of four.
+The per capita income in Warrenton in 2018 was $37,031, which is upper middle income relative to Virginia and the nation.
+This equates to an annual income of $148,124 for a family of four.
 However, Warrenton contains both very wealthy and poor people as well.

 Warrenton is a very ethnically-diverse town.
 The people who call Warrenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warrenton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Warrenton include Irish, English, Italian, and French .
+Important ancestries of people in Warrenton include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Warrenton is English.
 Other important languages spoken here include Spanish and African languages.